-OVERVIEW: This Tucson-based funder supports organizations and programs that work towards social, political, and economic change for women and girls.
+OVERVIEW: The Women’s Foundation of Southern Arizona supports organizations and programs that work towards social, political, and economic change for women and girls.
 Funding is focused on Pima, Cochise, and Santa Cruz counties.

 FUNDING AREAS: Social, political, and economic change for women and girls